awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

    1. **Turn on Verbose Logging**: \(Optional\) We recommend that you turn on verbose logging when deploying MOF files for the first time\.
 **Important**
-When enabled, verbose logging writes more data to your Amazon S3 bucket than standard association execution logging\.
+When allowed, verbose logging writes more data to your Amazon S3 bucket than standard association execution logging\.
 This might result in slower performance and higher storage charges for Amazon S3\.
 To mitigate storage size issues, we recommend that you turn on lifecycle policies on your Amazon S3 bucket\.
 For more information, see [How Do I Create a Lifecycle Policy for an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-lifecycle.html) in the *Amazon Simple Storage Service Console User Guide*\.

    1. **Turn on Debug Logging**: \(Optional\) We recommend that you turn on debug logging to troubleshoot MOF failures\.
 We also recommend that you deactivate this option for normal use\.
 **Important**
-When enabled, debug logging writes more data to your Amazon S3 bucket than standard association execution logging\.
+When allowed, debug logging writes more data to your Amazon S3 bucket than standard association execution logging\.
 This might result in slower performance and higher storage charges for Amazon S3\.
 To mitigate storage size issues, we recommend that you turn on lifecycle policies on your Amazon S3 bucket\.
 For more information, see [How Do I Create a Lifecycle Policy for an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-lifecycle.html) in the *Amazon Simple Storage Service Console User Guide*\.

    1. **Compliance Type**: \(Optional\) Specify the compliance type to use when reporting compliance information\.
 The default compliance type is **Custom:DSC**\.
 If you create multiple associations that run MOF files, then be sure to specify a different compliance type for each association\.
 If you don't, each additional association that uses **Custom:DSC** overwrites the existing compliance data\.